kosich/rxjs-autorun/README.md

 ### 👓 Tracking

-Your can access values from Observables inside `computed` (or `autorun`) in two ways:
+You can read values from Observables inside `computed` (or `autorun`) in two ways:

 - `$(O)` tells `computed` that it should be re-evaluated when `O` emits, with it's latest value

 - `_(O)` still provides latest value to `computed`, but doesn't enforce re-evaluation with `O` emission

-Both functions would interrupt midflight if `O` has not emitted yet and doesn't produce a value synchronously.
+Both functions would interrupt midflight if `O` has not emitted before and doesn't produce a value synchronously.

+If you don't want interruptions — try Observables that always contain a value, such as `BehaviorSubject`s, `of`, `startWith`, etc.

+Usually this is all one needs when to use `rxjs-autorun`

 ### 💪 Strength

-Some times you want to manage what to do with **subscription of an Observable that is not currently used**.
+Some times you need to tweak what to do with **subscription of an Observable that is not currently used**.

 So we provide three levels of subscription strength:

-- `normal` - default - will unsubscribe if the latest run of expression didn't use this observable
+- `normal` - default - will unsubscribe if the latest run of expression didn't use this Observable:

   ```ts
   compute(() => $(a) ? $(b) : 0)